chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble/rising-bubble.rst

 Features
 ----------------------------------
 - Solver: ``gls_navier_stokes_2d``
-- Two phase flow handled by the Volume of fluids (VOF) approach, with a phase fraction limiter, phase sharpening, and surface tension force
+- Two phase flow handled by the Volume of fluids (VOF) approach with phase filtering, phase sharpening, and surface tension force
 - Calculation of filtered phase fraction gradient and curvature fields
 - Unsteady problem handled by an adaptive BDF1 time-stepping scheme
-- The use of a python script for post-processing data
+- Post-processing of a fluid barycentric coordinate and velocity

 ---------------------------
 Files used in this example
 ---------------------------
-``examples/multiphysics/rising-bubble/``
+Parameter file: ``examples/multiphysics/rising-bubble/rising_bubble.prm``
+Python file to generate plot: ``examples/multiphysics/rising-bubble/rising_bubble.py``

 -----------------------------